What Do Slot Supervisor Do?

 What Kind of Slot Supervisor Job Opportunities Are There?

-New jobs are being produced at a rate of 4.6% which is lower than average.
-The Bureau of Labor Statistics predicts 600 new jobs for Slot Supervisors by 2026.
+There were about 12,100 jobs for Slot Supervisor in 2016 (in the United States).
+New jobs are being produced at a rate of 4.1% which is below the national average.
+The Bureau of Labor Statistics predicts 500 new jobs for Slot Supervisor by 2026.
 Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.

 What Tools & Technology do Slot Supervisors Use?